plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/validation_implementation.md

 - Visualization of prediction accuracy over time
 - Identification of market conditions where predictions are less reliable

-#### 4. Validation Reporting
+#### 4. Data Management

-Comprehensive validation reports can be generated on demand, showing:
+The system includes features for managing the in-memory data:
-- Prediction accuracy by exchange and symbol
+- Filtering by exchange, symbol, and time range
-- Confidence-weighted metrics
+- Retrieving recent predictions and payments
-- Missing or incomplete prediction coverage
+- Clearing old data to manage memory usage

 ## Integration Points